gpenn4/spark-uk-attendance-app/README.md

 ```

 ### Installation
-1. Open the terminal qnd navigate into the source folder.
+1. Open the terminal and navigate into the source folder.
     ```bash
     $  cd spark-uk-attendance-app/src
     ```